grafana/grafana/docs/sources/installation/configuration.md

 - `addr` is the host `:` port of the redis server.
 - `pool_size` (optional) is the number of underlying connections that can be made to redis.
-- `db` (optional) is the numerical identifier of the redis database you want to use.
+- `db` (optional) is the number indentifer of the redis database you want to use.
 - `ssl` (optional) is if SSL should be used to connect to redis server.
 The value may be `true`, `false`, or `insecure`.
 Setting the value to `insecure` skips verification of the certificate chain and hostname when making the connection.

 #### Memcache